Marshmallow roasting sticks are essential campfire accessories!

 You can choose wood or metal sticks.

-Metal sticks won't burn in the fire.
-Depending on the brand, they can be quite sturdy.
-Disadvantage
+Depending on the brand, they can be very sturdy.

 No matter what type of marshmallow roasting stick you decide to buy, these features will make your campfire more enjoyable:

-If you choose a metal stick, get one with a wooden handle.
+If you choose a metal stick, get one with a decent handle.
+Wooden handles are also a good option.

 It will be easier to grip than plain metal, and won't get hot enough to burn your hands.